 Pumpkin Seeds

 OK so this technically isn’t a nut but a seed.
 But it works!
-If you have been eating anti-hypertensive medicines or find it difficult to control your blood pressure levels, pumpkin seed oil is the natural remedy you must opt for.
+If you find it difficult to control your blood pressure levels, pumpkin seeds are the natural remedy you must opt for.

 According to a study, pumpkin seeds have the property of lowering your blood pressure levels and also regulating other functions of the heart.
 Apart from lowering your blood pressure, pumpkin seeds are also good for your heart.